 How was it possible?

-Briefly speaking, we spent many months doing rigorous research and exploration in the field, interacting with local blacksmiths, gaining important knowledge, and trying to find the right people to undertake the job in the best and as accurate as possible.
+Briefly speaking, we spent many months doing rigorous research and exploration in the field, interacting with local blacksmiths, gaining important knowledge, and trying to find the right people to undertake the job in the best and as accurately as possible.
 The journey was tough but worth every bit.
-It made us realized the hardship and prolong time devoted by the Kamis into making back then.
-The determination got stronger than never before.
+It made us realize the hardship and prolong time devoted by the Kamis into making back then.
+The determination got stronger than ever before.
 Finally, the day came when we found the right person, an expert in this field in the fashion who knew every bit of this age old makings.
 So we brought him back to KHHI nepal in Kathmandu to commence the primitive making and thus the “Primitive Wing (making)” is finally materialized.
-It took him almost one month to make only the tools ready, let alone the old raw materials, equipments and final product…
+It took him almost one month to make only the tools ready, let alone the old raw materials, equipments, and final product…

 What’s so special about Primitive Making??